Aggressive Advocacy. Compassionate Counsel.

 Domestic violence is one of the more common violent crime charges filed in Indiana, but it is also one of the most devastating.
 The moment someone accuses you of domestic violence or domestic battery, actions will be taken against you.
 The court will likely lodge an order of protection against you until the end of the proceedings, which might be a while.

 The Criminal Defense Team in Indianapolis is here to stand up for you and defend you against domestic violence accusations.
 We know how to negotiate with prosecutors to lift restrictive and justified orders of protection before the case concludes, so you can get your freedom back sooner than later.
-Throughout the years, we have successfully defended men and women from felony and misdemeanor domestic violence charges, often before a trial was necessary.
+Throughout the years, our team of criminal defense attorneys in Indianapolis have successfully defended men and women from felony and misdemeanor domestic violence charges, often before a trial was necessary.
 With our experience and tenacity, you don’t need to look toward any other law firm for a powerful defense.

 On This Page